 Rafael Nadal – 209 weeks

-Nadal is one of only two men to complete the Career Golden Slam in singles.
+Nadal is one of only three men to complete the Career Golden Slam in singles.
 The 22 Grand Slam champion holds 81 consecutive wins record on clay, which is the longest single-surface win streak in the Open Era.
 He is known for his exceptional athleticism, powerful forehand, and strong defensive skills on the court.

 John McEnroe – 170 weeks